the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 console.log(yearBirth);
 ~~~~~~~

-In conclusion, variables are there to reference values in your code.
+In conclusion, variables are there to **reference** values in your code.
 Meaning: You declare a variable with a value once and then reuse it as reference later when you need to do something with it (e.g. printing it with `console.log()`).
-This makes values reusable and helps developers to change values only once and not everywhere in the codebase.
-In addition, there are naming conventions for programming languages which should be followed to make the code more readable to other developers.
+This makes values reusable which helps developers to change values only once instead of everywhere in the codebase and to carry values around in larger codebases later on.
+In addition, you have learned that there are naming conventions for JavaScript which should be followed to make the code more readable to other developers.
 You should get an overvier about these conventions by going through the exercises.

 ### Exercises: